Chickens should never be given any form of alcohol to drink. Never.

 The "poulets de Bresse", though, known as the "king of chickens", are not bred for eggs but for meat.
 For part of their life they lead an ideal existence, free-ranging in beautiful green pasture.

 I've seen them.
 I travel through Bresse most years on my way between Italy and the UK.

-But then, they're closed in wooden cages in a darkened barn known as an 'epinette',(4) and fed an all dairy diet for two weeks before slaughter.
+But then, they're closed in wooden cages in a darkened barn known as an 'epinette',(4) and fed an all dairy diet, including milk, for two weeks before slaughter.
 The sole aim is to fatten them, quickly, to provide a rich, creamy - and very expensive - meat.

 Hardly what we'd want for our own backyard chickens.

 There's really only one thing chickens need to drink: water.
-And for backyard keepers, it's inexpensive, and freely available.
+And as a bonus for backyard chicken keepers, it's inexpensive, and freely available.